Ph.D. Fish and Wildlife Conservation

 Georgetown College 2001

-Stream ecology, amphibian ecology, population ecology, animal physiology and movement
+Stream ecology, amphibian and reptile ecology, hellbender ecology and conservation, population ecology, animal physiology, and movement

 Bodinof Jachowski, C. M. and W. A. Hopkins.
 2018.
 Loss of catchment-wide riparian forest cover is associated with reduced recruitment in a long-lived amphibian.
 Biological Conservation.
 220: 215-227.